STEAM-Science/spectrometer_calibration/README.md

 		- `resolution`: contains the resolution results
 		- `response`: contains the response results

-- `utils`: contains tools for analyzing the calibration data
+- `utils`: This directory contains various tools written in Python for analyzing the calibration data
 	- `classes.py`: contains classes to store data
 	- `calibrate.py`: contains functions for calibrating the spectrometer
 	- `files.py`: contains functions for file handling